-Welcome and thank you for your interest in massage therapy!
+Welcome and thank you for your interest in bodywork!

-Massage therapy is an excellent tool that can help prevent pain and injury, whether you are a competitive athlete, weekend warrior, or a senior fighting arthritis, massage can help reduce inflammation, increase circulation, and decrease soft tissue restrictions.
+Bodywork is an excellent tool that can help prevent pain and injury.
+Whether you are a competitive athlete, weekend warrior, or a senior fighting arthritis, massage can help reduce inflammation, increase circulation, and decrease soft tissue restrictions and pain.

 Types of Massage